songololo/aiovectortiler/docs/install.md

 serve_tiles(server_configs, layer_recipes, host, port)

-# this would run from the command line as: python /path/to/example_python_script.py
+# this would run from the command line per: python /path/to/example_python_script.py
 ```

 ## Installation using docker